jupagose/linq-to-dapper/README.md

 using Dapper.Contrib.Linq2Dapper.Extensions
 ```

-Then choose your flavour; because Linq2Dapper implements `IQueryable<T>` you can use either Linq or lambda queries to achieve clean results
+Then choose your flavour; because Linq2Dapper implements `IQueryable<T>` you can use either Linq or lambda queries to achieve clean results.

 ```C#
 var thing = _connection.Query<ModelName>(a => a.Id == 1).Single();